EventStore/EventStore/docs/networking.md

 EventStoreDB uses heartbeats over all TCP connections to discover dead clients and nodes.
 Heartbeat timeouts should not be too short, as short timeouts will produce false positives.
 At the same time, setting too long timeouts will prevent discovering dead nodes and clients in time.

 Each heartbeat has two points of configuration.
-The first is the _interval_, this represents how often the system should consider a heartbeat.
+The first is the _interval;_ this represents how often the system should consider a heartbeat.
 EventStoreDB doesn't send a heartbeat for every interval, but only if it has not heard from a node within the configured interval.
-On a busy cluster, you may never see any heartbeats.
+In a busy cluster, you may never see any heartbeats.

 The second point of configuration is the _timeout_.
 This determines how long EventStoreDB server waits for a client or node to respond to a heartbeat request.